 Familiarize yourself with the tester manual before your first use.
 Make sure you understand the model-specific controls, display symbols, and alert indicators.
 If your model features a range selector, set it to the expected voltage of the circuit you plan to test.
 If non-contact, ensure the sensitivity is appropriate for the application.

 Test on a known live circuit first: Before trusting your tester on a new job, always verify it works by checking an outlet or circuit you know is energized.
-This step can catch hidden issues like internal faults or depleted batteries.
+This step can detect hidden issues such as internal faults or depleted batteries.
 Repeat this process periodically during extended jobs to maintain confidence in your readings.

 Using the Tester: Step-by-Step Instructions for Measuring Voltage